 Don’t criticize – Saying “you shouldn’t feel that way” is an attack, and they’re not likely to listen.

-If someone hurt you and you feel angry, frustrated or hurt, it can be tempting to lash out.
+If someone hurts you and you feel angry, frustrated, or hurt, it can be tempting to lash out.
 But it’s far better to let the other person vent first.

 Once you’ve heard them out, you can respond in kind.

 One of the most painful experiences in life is having a relationship with someone who hurts you, and you want that person to go away.

 Perhaps you don’t believe all the accusations, and you’re also hurt because you believe the person truly cares about you.

 It can be easy to blame yourself when someone hurts you, especially if it happened to you repeatedly.
 But you’re not responsible for someone who is not responsible for their actions.

 9. Don’t bring up the past